gobinathm/page_monitor/_posts/2025-04-06-AWS-PromotionCredit.markdown

 You agree to keep confidential any information or data related to the Service Offerings that you may discover, develop, or learn through your use of those services.
 This includes, but is not limited to, insights about the security of the services and any potential improvements or suggestions you identify.

 15. **Modifications to Terms**
 We reserve the right to update these Terms at any time.
 Changes may be communicated by posting a revised version on the AWS website or by emailing you at the address provided in your application for Promotional Credit.
-The updated Terms take effect upon posting or as specified in the notification.
+Updated Terms take effect upon posting or as specified in the notification.
 Your continued use of Promotional Credit after such changes indicates your acceptance of the revised Terms.

 16. **Use of Promotional Credit with AWS Affiliates**
 If you redeem a Promotional Credit code or use Promotional Credit on an AWS account where an affiliate of Amazon Web Services, Inc. is your contracting entity, that affiliate is considered the provider of the Promotional Credit.
 In such cases, all references to "AWS," "we," "our," or "your AWS contracting entity" in these Terms refer to that affiliate.

+Updated on: Aug 27